 AMC/Sundance: Breaking Bad Example

 More recently Gottfried developed a Second Screen TV Multiplatform Experience for AMC/Sundance Channel Global’s most popular show, Breaking Bad.
 The Breaking Bad GraffitiWall encouraged tune in because it captured the tone of the show where fans had an outlet to role play their favorite Breaking Bad personas.
 While watching the show, fans “dressed” as their favorite characters in the form of interactive avatars and inhabited virtual replicas of the show.
 While in character, fans discussed the episode as the story unfolded.
 Beyond the show’s airtime, fans returned to see this show-within-a-show as well as add to its running conversation.
 They also played with the “Better Ask Saul” legal advice game, which plays off the popular Saul Goodman attorney character.

 Real Time Breaking Bad Social Media Results Using GraffitiWall: Increased Audience Share!: For example, in two weeks the Breaking Bad GraffitiWall had more members than AMC/Sundance Channel Global’s Twitter account.
 And in one month, the user-base was larger than AMC/Sundance’s subscriber-base.
 Also, the Breaking Bad GraffitiWall helped grow the overall Facebook “Likes” 30 percent in only two months and screen grabs of its GraffitiWall garnered more “likes” than photos taken from the show.

 Patent Portfolio: In 2001 Gottfried began building a patent portfolio consisting of social media tools.
 Filed initial patents prior to the Facebooks of the world.
-One of the largest Chinese Internet companies bought this portfolio, as they were expanding business in the U.S.
+One of the largest Chinese Internet / gaming companies bought this portfolio, as they were expanding business in the U.S.

 Art Inside Out